 We stayed in pairs with host families on the island.
 Our host families moved their hammocks and let us attach ours for 4 nights.
 Kunas live in big families: once women get married, the husband has to move to the bride’s house with the mother and father in law.
 The house where I stayed had uncountable children and the structure of the family is still quite confusing.
 Nephews, daughters, second marriage sons, cousins and neighbors gathered one of the nights we were there to watch a telenovela in one of the two rooms of the house of mud floor under the palm roof and the hanging clothes .

-Alcibiades, our wonderful Kuna teacher
+Alcibiades, our wise Kuna teacher

 We got to have lectures in spanish given by Kunas themselves in the primary school of Ukupseni, right next to the water.
 Lectures were about Kuna’s culture, traditional knowledge, indigenous rights and indigenous relations with nature.
 It was an awesome opportunity although we all were pretty sleepy since we had had very active field days the previous days.